SalesforceLabs/IssueBox/README.md

 - Users can also choose to upload a screenshot of the page or error while creating the issue; these will be stored as Files on the Issue record once created
   - Issue is always created even if a user cancels screenshot uploaded
   - This is because we need to associate file to an existing record so we create the issue before displaying file upload form
+- User, logging the issue, will be @mentioned to tell them where their issue was created
+- However, customers can create their own process builder to @mention, say, a group of admins who will be responisble for these issues.
+Those admins will be notified when that issue is created.
+Customers can use packaged Process Builder to clone and make changes as needed

 ### Component: Issue List
 - This component can be used to embed in utility bar so users have a quick and easy way to check status of the issues they have logged